 DIY projects have the power to connect with an ever inquisitive audience.
 Let alone a great execution.
 Explore how your products can be used by a DIY audience and if you find a match, create a project presentation to post on Instagram.

 You can also utilize and repurpose posts that your audience has tagged you in.
 People love to show off their creations on social media and love it even more when the brand they follow recognizes their efforts.

-- Use trending props in posts
+8. Use trending props in posts

 Instagram is still a safe haven for businesses who do not want to pay to be seen much like the other big players.
 In our own experience, organic Instagram posts typically generate 3 times more engagement than the other social media channels.

 This was not only a smart idea to tap into a nostalgic audience but also a great way to keep up with the current trends in context to their brand offerings.

-- Instagram Ads that your customers want to see
+9. Instagram Ads that your customers want to see

 Even if you are using paid advertising solutions on Instagram make sure you are aware of not only your target audience but also the graphics you use in your posts, from cropping to colors.